 Brachycephalic airway syndrome in dogs

-Brachycephalic means 'short nosed' and describes breeds such as Pugs, Pekingese, Boston Terriers, Bulldogs, Boxers as well as other dogs with flat or 'pushed in' faces.
+Brachycephalic means 'short nosed' and describes breeds such as Pugs, Pekingese, Boston Terriers, Bulldogs, Boxers, Cavalier King Charles Spaniels, French Bulldogs, and Persian cats as well as other cats and dogs with flat or 'pushed in' faces.
 Brachycephalic airway syndrome is a combination of anatomical defects which typically occur in brachycephalic breeds and combine to cause obstructed breathing.
 These anatomical defects are a result of years of selective breeding for the brachycephalic appearance.

 What contributes brachycephalic airway syndrome?